-Some course sections may require that the student have access to the course Blackboard Web site.
+Some course sections may require access to the course Blackboard Web site.
 Students enrolled in those courses are expected to participate through the Blackboard format using their own or appropriate college-available computers.

 Distance Learning Opportunities

 Students who find it difficult to attend courses on campus may consider distance-learning options offered by the college.
 These include FCC on the Web and Maryland Online.